 The girls spent 10 days in Bakersfield, practicing and then performing in the program.
 They were judged in five categories: fitness, interview, self-expression, talent, and academics.

 While participating in the state event, the girls stayed with host families and both spoke highly of their newfound friends.
-“When they say your host family adopts you for the week, they weren't kidding,” Cahill said; her host family also happened to have the last name of Cahill.
+"When they say your host family adopts you for the week, they weren't kidding," Cahill said; her host family also happened to have the last name of Cahill.
+"They took care of me the entire time, making sure I was comfortable and happy," she added.

 Hess said the family she stayed with was wonderful, adding, "All of the volunteers, our mama hens, host families, and big sisters spoiled us."